vando026/vando026/README.md

 - 👋 Hi, I’m Alain.
 I am a Senior Data Scientist at Conviva.
-- 👀 I’m interested in statistics and computational data analytics.
+- 👀 I’m interested in statistics and data analytics.
 - 📫 You can reach me from my website: https://alain-vandormael.netlify.app/

 <!---